elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/Chapter_04.md

 ))
 ```

-When creating PDFs from Quarto, we need to install LaTeX for that conversion.
-We will use the tinytex package to install a lightweight LaTeX distribution on your computer.
+When creating PDFs from Quarto, we must install LaTeX for that conversion.
+We will use the Tinytex package to install a lightweight LaTeX distribution on your computer.

 Open RStudio, and find the section called “Console”.